pengowray/doks-sprinto/content/en/docs/help/troubleshooting.md

 - **Adding Sprinto to your server again (to a server he's already on) may fix permission problems.**
 - **Check Sprinto can send messages in the channels you want to run sprints.**
 - If Sprinto appears stuck on “Sending command...” for more than ~10 seconds, that's usually a Discord hangup.
 Check your internet connection and restart Discord.
-- You can manage Sprinto in the **Integrations** section of your **Server Settings** (note: this isn't available on Discord mobile).
+- You can manage Sprinto in the **Integrations** section of your **Server Settings** Note: this isn't available on Discord mobile.
-- Everyone who you want to use Sprinto needs **Use Application Commands** permission (role locking can cause issues).
+- Everyone you want to be able to use Sprinto needs **Use Application Commands** permission.
+Role locking can cause issues.

 Discord required bots to switch to slash commands.
 Sprinto needed a surprising amount of work to keep working with the new system, and it's still a work in progress.
-Some less common commands can only be accessed by mentioning `@Sprinto` for now, but I'm working on it.
+Some less common commands can only be accessed by mentioning `@Sprinto` for now.

 ## History

-This guide was originally posted on "#📣-news-and-updates" on the Sprinto Planet discord, then heavily updated and illustrated for a [Patreon post](https://www.patreon.com/posts/71439355) which was titled "Sprinto has switched to slash commands (tips)" (2022), and has now moved here for easier access and better formatting.
+This guide was originally posted on the Sprinto Planet discord (in "#📣-news-and-updates"), then heavily updated with screenshots for a [Patreon post](https://www.patreon.com/posts/71439355) which was titled "Sprinto has switched to slash commands (tips)" (2022), and has now moved here to the Sprinto website for easier access and better formatting and has been updated again.

 ## See also